NooneBug/obsidian_vaults/Entity_typing_sota/Downstream task in which ET is usefull.md

 question answering

+	- Deepak Ravichandran and Eduard Hovy.
+Learning surface text patterns for a question answering system.
+In Proceedings of the 40th annual meeting on association for computational linguistics, pages 41–47.
+Association for Computational Linguistics, 2002.
 	- Xin Li and Dan Roth.
 2002.
 Learning question classifiers.
 In Proceedings of the 19th International Conference on Computational Linguistics - Volume 1, COLING ’02
 	- D. Mollá, M. Van Zaanen, D. Smith, et al. Named entity recognition for question answering.
 2006.
 	- lee 2006